r35382/bnflite/README.md

 Otherwise not all bnflite internal objects will be released (memory leaks expected)

+##Design Notes

+The prior-art is rather  ""A BNF Parser in Forth"  http://www.bradrodriguez.com/papers/bnfparse.htm .
+And this lib is not related to `Boost::Spirit` in this context.
+Parser goes from  implementation of domain specific language here.
+This is expendable approach, for example, the user can inherit public lib classes to create own constructions to parse and perform simultaneously.

 ##Examples

 1. cmd.cpp - simple command line example